 Karmic Lessons in Numerology point to your weaknesses that need to be dealt with in this lifetime.
 They are found by analyzing your full name at birth and finding which numbers are missing.

 For example, I was born Johannes Albertus Decoz.
 When you replace the letters of my full name with their numerical values you get the following string: 16815551 13259231 45368.
-For a complete rundown of all the numbers in your chart and when they'll impact you most, get your own Numerology Personality Profile!
+For a complete rundown of all the numbers in your chart and when they'll impact you most, get your own Numerology Personality Report!

 In order to find the Karmic Lessons, we don't need to add or do any other kind of math, all we need to do is find which number or numbers are missing.
 In my name's numbers, the number 1 appears five times, the 2 appears twice, the 3 appears three times, the number 4 shows up once, the 5 comes up five times, the 6 appears twice, the 7 appears no times at all, the number 8 is there twice and the number 9 comes up once.